publiusfederalist/zooko/README.md

 npm install hs-client hsd prepend readline stream
 ```

 3. Setup wallet and node keys in the `keys` folder.
-You'll need to be sure you have hsd running properly with index-tx, index-address and other options enabled.

 4. Now, just try it!